 Our Chief Executive

-We are delighted to have the support of two highly-respected sector experts as Patrons of Venture Trust’s work.
+We are delighted to have the support of Baroness Vivien Stern as Patron of Venture Trust’s work.

 Vivien Stern, Member of the Parliamentary Joint Committee on Human Rights, and renowned author on the subjects of penal reform and criminal justice, is our Patron for Venture Trust in the UK: "I am very happy to be a Patron of Venture Trust.
 Everything I have seen of the Trust’s work is very impressive and it is clear that their personal development wilderness journey work is very challenging and really does help young people to find strengths in themselves that they didn’t know they had".